tum-ei-eda/mlonmcu/README.md

 **Warning:** It seems like the ETISS tool fails to compile if if find a version of LLVM 11 on your system which does not include Clang 11.
 The best workaround for now is to (if possible) remove those tools from your system: `sudo apt remove llvm-11* clang-11*` (See issue #1)

-Next, make sure to install all package dependencies into a fresh virtual Python environment
+Make sure to use a fresh virtual Python environment in the following steps.

+##### Install Release from PyPI

+**Warning:** As the PyPI package is not always up to date, it is currently recommented to use a self-build version of the package (as explained in the next section)

+To use the PIP package, run the following: `pip install mlonmcu` (Add `--user` if you are not using a virtual environment)

+#### Build Package manually

+First, install all relevant dependencies:

 ```
 python -m venv .venv  # Feel free to choose a different directory or use a conda environment